lorenzos/Minixed/Readme.md

 	$showParent = false; // Display a (parent directory) link
 	$showDirectories = true;
+	$showDirectoriesFirst = true; // Lists directories first when sorting by name
 	$showHiddenFiles = false; // Display files starting with "." too

 And how that list should look: